pulsar-edit/pulsar/hooks/README.md

 - If you have bash-completions, source the `manage_hooks-completion.bash` file to allow for auto-complete ie `source manage_hooks-completion.bash`.
 - Allow the auto-complete responses to guide you.
 - Standard commands are `list`, `install` and `remove`
-- The `install` and `remove` commands require the hook you wish to install, followed by an optional parameter for `hardlink` vs `symlink` with symlink being the default.
+- The `install` and `remove` commands require the hook you wish to install, followed by an optional parameter for `copy` vs `symlink` with symlink being the default.
   - A symbolically linked hook allows you to receive updates in the future.
-If you plan on adjusting your hook(s), you probably want to `hardlink` ie copy the files to the `<pulsar-repo-root>/.git/hooks` directory
+If you plan on adjusting your hook(s), you probably want to `copy` the files to the `<pulsar-repo-root>/.git/hooks` directory